Manchester City Esports: Fortnite Battle Royale

 In October 2021 Manchester City launched its first team outside of FIFA with an entry into Fortnite Battle Royale by signing 16-year-old American Aidan "Threats" Mong.
 Manchester City had launched a search to sign its first Fortnite Battle Royale player.
 Prospects up to the task had to navigate through a process that could end with an esports contract.
 Dubbed the City Solos Hunt, the campaign required players to submit a video explaining why they should be the next member of Manchester City Esports.
 In April 2022 20-year-old Konrad "Skram" joined the Fortnite Battle Royale roster as the first European player.

+Rocket League

+On 4 December 2025, Manchester City would sign their first Rocket League team to compete in the Rocket League Championship Series (RLCS), acquiring the roster known as 2 Danes 1 Bruv.